-To avoid double claims on REDD+, a REDD+ registry will be developed and operationalized by MARD and this will link with the existing forest management and land registration system.
-The General Department of Land Administration (GDLA) under MONRE has been running the land registration for years and this system is available from the central level down to the district level.
-Land registration secures use rights of land users through the land use right certificate (LURC) and this is managed using the land registration database under the GDLA.
-As of January 2015, land registration has been completed for 8.4 Mha of agricultural land, 12.3 Mha of forestland, 0.64 Mha of residential land and 0.6 Mha of special use purposes.
+To avoid double claims on REDD+, a national REDD+ registry will be developed and operationalized by MARD and this will link with the existing forest management and land management and registration system.
+The Ministry of Information and Communication will provide oversight, assist with coordination and on the setting up, quality control and use of the national REDD+ Registry data base.
+MONRE has been developing land information systems and to further improve the efficiency and transparency of land administration services in the Provinces MONRE is developing a national Multipurpose Land Information System (MPLIS142) which will standardize data from the different land information systems and imported into the MPLIS.
+The General Department of Land Administration (GDLA) under MONRE has been running the land registration secures use rights of land users through the land use right certificate (LURC) and this is managed using the land registration database under the GDLA.
+As of January 2015, land registration has been completed for 8.4 Mha of agricultural land, 12.3 Mha of forestland, 0.64 Mha of residential land and 0.6 Mha of special use purposes143.

 The government will create and run an emission reduction and carbon title system.
-It is most probable that the eventual emission reduction carbon title will be attached to the land as an asset as in a number of countries that use a land title Registry, then it would need to be entered into the land Registry and as part of the land attached assets to the parcel of land and carbon covenant, regulating land use that can and cannot take place would be added to the LURC.
+It is most probable that the eventual emission reduction carbon title will be attached to the land as an asset as in a number of countries that use a land title Registry, then it would need to be entered into the land Registry and as part of the land